shff/parcel-plugin-inliner/README.md

 A Parcel plugin to inline CSS and JS code in your HTML file.

-This plugin uses the [inliner](https://github.com/remy/inliner) utility to inline your entry point.
+This plugin uses [PostHTML](https://www.npmjs.com/package/posthtml) and [posthtml-inline-assets](https://www.npmjs.com/package/posthtml-inline-assets) to inline your HTML files.

 ## Usage